mathdio/nunes-sports-project/README.md

 > The product edition page (2) endpoint has `:id` as an required parameter.
 The "Editar" buttons in products table page (1) sends you to this page, but if you already now the product ID, you can access it directly by endpoint, as in `http://localhost:5173/edit/1`.

+> Register a new product page (3) can be accessed directly by the endpoint, or by the "Registrar novo produto" button in products table page (1).

 ## 🛣️ API available endpoints

 To use the API services only you will can use a web browser or a client for APIs testing,